stepherg/bbfdm/docs/guide/dynamic_dm.md

 For the other tables, they are defined in the same way as the Object and Parameter definition described above.

-> Note1: Shared library can only add vendor or standard objects that are not implemented by `libbbf_dm`
+> Note1: Shared library can only add vendor or standard objects that are not implemented by `libbbfdm`

 > Note2: Shared library is not allowed to overwrite objects/parameters